idvorkin/idvorkin.github.io/_td/testing.md

 permalink: /testing
 ---

 If it's not tested, it doesn't work'.'
-Quality can not be outsourced.
+When your tests passing lets you deploy without any concerns, your tests are good enough.
+Otherwise you've got more work to do

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc GFM -->